 - Drain, reserving that now fragrant olive oil (sooo good in salad dressings or a drizzle in soup) and set the shallots on a paper towel to dab off any excess oil.
 They’re ready to use!

-Now we’re ready to make the stovetop pumpkin mac and cheese!
+Now we’re ready to make the stovetop pumpkin macaroni and cheese!

 Quick Guide: How to Make Stovetop Pumpkin Mac and Cheese

 I prefer to use a Dutch oven for a lot of my stovetop cooking, regardless if the dish is going into the oven.
 So, I make stovetop mac and cheese in one too, but any medium sauce-pot will do.
 This simple mac and cheese recipe can be made in one pot.
 Non-stick is especially helpful here.
 In summary, here’s how to make it (see recipe card below for full details):

 - First, cook the pasta until al dente’.
-Two minutes before the pasta is done, plunge the kale in with the pasta (double duty).
+Right before the pasta is done, plunge the kale in with the pasta (double duty).
 Remove the kale to cool, drain the pasta.

-- Next, in the same pot, whisk whole cream or unsweetened Homemade Cashew Milk, pumpkin, garlic and herbs.
+- Next, in the same pot, whisk whole cream or unsweetened homemade cashew milk, pumpkin puree, garlic and herbs.
 Stir until just steaming and starting to bubble.
-Remove from heat and s l o w l y, a small handful at a time, whisk in the cheese.
-Add a new handful after the one prior has completely melted.
+Remove from heat and s l o w l y, whisk in the cheese.
 Do not attempt to rush this (get in my belly) or the sauce could break.